whu-lyh/Patch-NetVLAD/README.md

 ## FAQ
 ![Patch-NetVLAD qualitative results](./assets/patch_netvlad_qualitative_results.jpg)

+### Practical test

++ The vadilation module support the multi-sequences.
+And return an average recall metric.
+> For multi-sequence testing, the recall will be averaged based on whole val datasets
++ The recall@1 at first epoch of whole training dataset could be almost 56%.
+But the recall decreas slightly
++ The GPU usage is fluctuated.
++ The partial negative mining is pretty much time-efficient, compared with the cross modality retrieval.

+#### TODO

++ More training epoch should be done!

 ### How to Create New Ground Truth Files

 We provide three ready-to-go ground truth files in the dataset_gt_files folder, however, for evaluation on other datasets you will need to create your own .npz ground truth data files.